 "Customer will display all attribution that (i) Google provides through the Services (including branding, logos, and copyright and trademark notices); or (ii) is specified in the Maps Service Specific Terms."

 So, if you're looking for a subtle auto-suggest experience for your users, Google will not provide that for you.

-The Smarty US Autocomplete API also suggests addresses for users as they are typing.
-So what are the main differences between the Google autocomplete API and the Smarty US Autocomplete API?
+Smarty's US & international autocomplete APIs also suggest addresses for users as they are typing.
+So what are the main differences between the Google's address autocomplete API and Smarty's US & International autocomplete APIs?

 Geocoding (not to be confused with reverse geocoding) is the process of identifying the real-world geographic coordinates of a specific location.
 Therefore, a Geocoding API would allow its users to programmatically identify the geocodes of a specific location, depending upon the input it receives.

 One of the more common uses of a rooftop geocoding API is to convert postal addresses into lat-long coordinates, also known as 'geocodes'.

 543 S State St Salt Lake City UT 84111-3521

 By entering that address into the Smarty address validation demo, we see that the corresponding geocodes are:

 By using a geocode API to convert addresses into geocodes, we can quickly identify the lat-long coordinates of thousands of addresses.
 This can be useful for a number of applications.

 Google Maps API can be used to find the geocodes of addresses.